glome/glome-oauth/README.md

  Access and refresh tokens are returned.

  To test token, request http://glome.nemein.net/auth/oauth/token/info.
+ Request should send token in header:

- Proper 'Authorization: Bearer __TOKEN__ should be included in header.
+    'Authorization: Bearer __TOKEN__

  Google's playground include this one by default.

  Returned 200 http status code - user is authorized.
  401 - unathorized.